 Here’s a thought: instead of the traditional sales funnel, where you lose visitors, prospects, and marketing-qualified leads at each stage, look at sales, marketing, and service as a flywheel.
 A flywheel is the part of an engine that is designed to keep it running smoothly, and once it’s spinning, it's hard to stop.

-When viewed in this way, your B2B customer service strategy needs your marketing, sales and service to be in balance.
+When viewed in this way, your B2B customer service strategies need your marketing, sales and service activities to be in balance.
 All of your communications with the outside world are marketing, they are also sales, they are also service.
 If these are not coherent and working together, your flywheel won't spin smoothly.

 In the same way that marketing should be feeding sales, it's your services that should be feeding your marketing.
 What do your customers, your suppliers, and your network think about your services?
 What do they say?
 What do they think the value you add is?

 Build a modern customer service system with the HubSpot Service Hub